-I’ve always been passionate about food and have a huge collection of recipes, not to mention an unpublished cook book, so I thought it was time to share my culinary thoughts with anyone who might be interested.
+I’ve always been passionate about food and have a huge collection of recipes, so I thought it was time to share my culinary thoughts with anyone who might be interested.
 Given the number of great food blogs I’ve seen online, starting my own is somewhat daunting, but here goes.
 The name Cafe Cat comes from my nickname within the family of Cat or Mrs Cat.
 I can’t remember how I ended up with with this name, but somehow it stuck.

 I thought I would launch this blog with a favourite summer recipe, Tomato and Mozzarella Tian with Pesto.
 Impressive but simple, it makes a great starter or light lunch.
 A friend recently made a video of me making this recipe.
 It was the first time I had been filmed cooking and the first time she had filmed anyone cooking.
 All of this shows in the slightly wobbly results, but hopefully we’ll get better!
 Once you have some stacking rings you can invent all sorts of stacked combinations using seafood, smoked salmon and even desserts.